 This soundbar doesn't support Atmos.

 The Bose Smart Soundbar 300 has poor sound enhancement features.
 It doesn't have an EQ or room correction features.
 On the upside, you can tweak its bass, treble, and center channel levels.
 There's also a dialogue mode that's available via its app as well as a 'Wall EQ' which is advertised to help improve the bar's sound when wall-mounted.
 However, we don't currently test this feature.
+For a small bar with more sound enhancement features, check out the Samsung HW-S60A.

 The Bose Smart Soundbar 300 has a couple of physical inputs.
 There's an HDMI ARC port so that you can connect it to your TV.
 While there's a micro-USB port, it's only for servicing the bar.
 This bar also has an IR port so that you can connect an IR emitter as well as a BASS port so that you can add-on a Bose Bass module.